Anti-Gay Activist David Parker Loses Appeal

 “Public schools are not obliged to shield individual students from ideas which potentially are religiously offensive, particularly when the school imposes no requirement that the student agree with or affirm those ideas, or even participate in discussions about them,” the court said in its ruling.

-As we have seen recently, anti-gay activists object not only to any positions taken publically that are favorable to gay individuals and couples, but to even the acknowledgement of their existence.
+As we have seen recently, anti-gay activists object not only to any positions taken publicly that are favorable to gay individuals and couples, but to even the acknowledgment of their existence.
 The court addressed this issue.

 Writing for the Appeals Court, Judge Sandra L. Lynch said the parents did not have the legal right “to be free from any reference in public elementary schools to the existence of families in which the parents are of different gender combinations,” according to the ADL statement.